 Synchronizing User Data from External Authentication Systems to qTest Manager

 There is a daily automated job to sync users' status, first name, and last name from external authentication systems to your qTest Manager.
-However, you can manually kick the job by clicking the Sync User Data button.
+However, you can manually kick the job by selecting Sync User Data.

 - This job will archive users that are deleted in the authentication systems.